 Classes held in the Bryant Conference Center, UA campus, Tuscaloosa, AL

-*(During the final semester, the Tuscaloosa and Huntsville EMBA classes come together for a one-week international immersion study-abroad trip.)
+*During the final semester, the Tuscaloosa and Huntsville EMBA classes come together for a one-week international study-abroad trip.

 During the final semester, usually in February or March, students from both campuses join together for an international study abroad trip.
 This trip develops further understanding of global economies, businesses, and cultures through company visits and meetings with business and government leaders, touring significant cultural and historical sites as well as working on an international corporate consulting project.
-In 2017 EMBA students delivered two NGO consulting projects to Mekong Quilts and La Petite Epicerie in Saigon, Vietnam.
+In 2019 EMBA students delivered a consulting project to Khayelitsha Cookies in Capetown, South Africa.

 In addition to the international trip, the EMBA Program offers an optional post-trip to allow students more time to further explore the culture and community.
 Trip locations are announced at the end of the summer semester prior to students taking their trip in spring.
-In 2017 EMBA students visited Saigon, Vietnam, and Singapore with an optional post-trip to Koh Samui, Thailand.
-To read more about the 2017 trip, click here.
-In 2018, graduating students will travel to Cusco, Machu Picchu, Lima, Peru and Guayaquil, Ecuador.
-The optional post-trip will be to the Galapagos Islands.
+In 2020 EMBA students will visit Seoul, South Korea and Phnom Penh, Cambodia with an optional post-trip to Siem Reap and Angkor Wat, Cambodia.
+To read more about the 2019 trip, click here.

 16 Courses – 3 Credit Hours – 48 Hour Program

-Our team-intensive EMBA curriculum provides a thorough education in business skills, theories, and practices with an emphasis on financials, strategy, global initiatives and leadership.
+Our team-intensive EMBA curriculum provides a thorough education in business skills, theories, and practices with focused areas of study in financials, strategy, global initiatives and leadership.
 Our strategic boardroom approach to learning uses case studies, simulations and encourages open debate, discussion, and in-depth projects and presentations.
 This teaches our professional students to make decisions in the face of conflicting data, complex policies, and intense time and fiscal pressures.

 Students work in study teams while in the program, and coursework is a mixture of individual and team assignments.
 Cases, projects, simulations, presentations, and written assignments are typical class assignments.
 Teams generally choose to meet each week face-to-face or via conference call or online.
 Blackboard, an online tool integrated into the curriculum, allows students to interact with classmates and instructors and serves as an online data repository for class materials.